Call for Papers

 - Fairness and biases in federated learning

-- Secure and privacy-preserving distributed learning
+- Security and privacy in distributed learning

-- Interpretability in distributed learning
+- Interpretability in distributed/collaborative learning

 Solicited submissions include both full technical workshop papers and white paper position papers.
 Maximum length of such submissions is 6 pages (excluding references) in 2-column 10pt ACM format.